CADMAS-SURF/Multiscale-and-Multiphysics-Integrated-Simulator-for-Tsunami/Pre and post-processors/CADMAS-MESH/ReadMe.md

+# CADMAS-MESH
+CADMAS-MESH is an input data creation support tool for CADMAS-SURF/3D and CADMAS-2F that reads obstacle data from STL data, performs porous calculation and mesh generation.
 # How to Setup CADMAS-MESH
 Download the installer for the 64-bit version and run the exe to launch the installer, then follow the instructions in the installer to complete the setup.
 After the build is complete, you will find the executable file in the folder "CADMAS-MESH".